mikedilger/mosaic-spec/docs/bootstrap.md

 ### Server Key

-The second part is the server's public key, encoded using base64 (using the standard alphabet of RFC 4648).
-This will be 44 characters long ending in an `=` symbol.
+The second part is the server's public key, encoded according to [human encodings](human_encodings.md) as a `mopub0`.
+This are 58 characters long.

 ### Example